Features Pricing Docs Blog Try Demo Log In Sign Up

 Quick capture via GET

 Every example above uses POST with a JSON body.
-But there's also a GET endpoint that takes parameters as query strings:
+There's also a GET endpoint that takes parameters as query strings:

 curl -H "Authorization: Bearer $SCREENSHOTRUN_KEY" \